 Do these exercises 3 or 4 times a day.
 Every day try to lift yourself more times without resting, until you can do it 50 times.

-STRENGTHENING EXERCISES- TO HELP YOUR CHILD HAVE STRONGER THIGHS up and down steps.
-Start with low steps and slowly progress to higher ones.
+STRENGTHENING EXERCISES- TO HELP YOUR CHILD HAVE STRONGER THIGHS also helps strengthen the thighs.

 EXERCISE SHEET 7